Lauren Boebert’s private financial records sought by Biden’s DOJ, U.S. House committee says

 This comes as part of a congressional investigation into the activities of former Justice Department special counsel Jack Smith, who brought charges against President Donald Trump in separate cases that accused him of conspiring to overturn the 2020 presidential election after he lost to Democrat Joe Biden.

-The second case alleges Trump hoarded classified documents at his Mar-a-Lago estate in Palm Beach, Florida, after he left the White House.
+The second case alleged Trump hoarded classified documents at his Mar-a-Lago estate in Palm Beach, Florida, after he left the White House.

-Boebert, an ally of Trump, represents the 4th Congressional District, which encompasses the rural Eastern Plains, as well as Loveland, Highlands Ranch, Castle Rock, and Parker.
+“While I was fighting in Washington to protect the privacy of the American people, the Biden administration was conducting a total witch hunt, searching my private financial records,” said Boebert, an ally of Trump, who represents the 4th Congressional District, which encompasses the rural Eastern Plains, as well as Loveland, Highlands Ranch, Castle Rock, and Parker.

+“While I appreciate the efforts of Chairman Jordan, justice has not been served on this matter until those that abused their great power within the government find themselves behind bars,” she added in a statement.

 In its letter to Alpine Bank, the U.S. House Judiciary Committee Chair Jim Jordan, a Republican from Ohio, said newly released documents “reveal that during the Biden-Harris Administration, the Department of Justice (DOJ) subpoenaed financial institutions, including possibly Alpine Bank, for financial records of private customer data” for Boebert as part of “politicized investigations into” Trump.